LLNL/hiop/src/LinAlg/readme.md

 ## Sparse matrices
 Triplet format is momentarily used for sparse matrices.
+HSL linear solvers, e.g., MA57, use triplet format as an input.
+To use other linear solvers that require different format, e.g., STRUMPACK uses compressed sparse row (CSR) format, hiop will make the conversion internally.
+After converting the matrix from triplet to CSR format, Hiop will sort the nonzeros to prevent unexpected behaviors happened in the 3rd party linear solver.

 ### *Symmetric* sparse matrices
 Only upper triangular nonzero entries should be specified, accessed, and maintained.
+In the current code, only Hessian and the symmetic KKT systems are implelemented as symmetric matrices.
+Users only need to provide the triangular nonzero entries to Hessian.
+For the symmetic KKT, some linear algebra package, e.g., MA57 from HSL, can read entries from both the upper and lower triangular part.
+For example, only one entry from KKT[i,j] and KKT[j,i] is requied to be presented in MA57.
+If both constraint Jacobian and Lagrangian Hessian are sorted by row in the triplet format, it is easier to copy the entries from Jac/Hes to the lower triangular part and keep the elements sorted by row.

 ## Obtaining matrices from HiOp